halostatue/diff-lcs/CONTRIBUTING.md

 - Push the branch up (`git push origin my_awesome_feature`).
 - Create a pull request against halostatue/diff-lcs and describe what your change does and the why you think it should be merged.

-### Help Wanted

-I want to automated the releases.
-I am **not** switching from Hoe for release management, so the use of [rubygems/release-gem][release-gem] requires some care (perhaps by exporting `VERSION=$(rake version)` to the job), but assistance in getting this action going for an automated release would be greatly appreciated.

 [hoe]: https://github.com/seattlerb/hoe
 [qcm]: http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html